 Tim would love to talk to you about your options for car maintenance and repair.
 Tim was born and raised in Westerville.
 His family has maintained businesses in Westerville for over 20 years, and he is a proud US Navy Veteran.
 Hometown is here for you!

 Tim would love to talk to you about your options for car maintenance and repair.
 Tim was born and raised in Westerville.
 His family has maintained businesses in Westerville for over 50 years.
-He is a US Navy Veteran and his wife and sons work in the business.
+He is a US Navy Veteran and his sons work in the business.
 Hometown is here for you!